-Within the Control Plan you can find the following information for the individual Process Steps:
+Within the Control Plan you can find the following information for the individual process steps:

-- Numbers and Name of the process step - Required Machine, Tools, etc. for this process step - Product and Process Requirements relevant for this process step as well as their Number - Classification of the Characteristics (as Symbols) - Information for the characteristic tests (kind of action, sample size and frequency, etc.)

-• Reaction Plans if the Requirement Specification is not fulfilled
+- Numbers and name of the process step - Required machine, tools, etc. for this process step - Product and process requirements relevant for this process step as well as their number - Classification of the characteristics (as symbols) - Information on the characteristic tests (kind of action, sample size and frequency, etc.) - Reaction plans if the requirement specification is not fulfilled

-For each Structure there can be more than one Control Plan.
+For each structure there can be more than one Control Plan.